TU-Clausthal-Rendering/Mufflon/doc/DesignDecisions/A6_BlenderLODs.md

 =

 While not part of the project itself, we have a custom format exporter from Blender.
-Unfortunately, Blender doesn't have a convenient LOD system and requires a custom setup.
+Unfortunately, Blenders LOD system has some drawbacks and requires a custom setup.

-Intrinsic System (do not use)
+Intrinsic System (in use)
 -

 If the renderer is set to "Blender Game" an LOD property panel appears in the object properties.